dmaynard/chaos-screen-saver/README.md

 # chaos-screen-saver

-Computes real time chaotic attractors to act as a browser based screen saver, as a visual meditation, and as a benchmark program to for single threaded JavaScript (ES6) performance on the given brower.
+Computes real time chaotic attractors to act as a browser based screen saver, as a visual meditation, and as a benchmark program to for single threaded JavaScript (ES6) performance on the given browser.

 ## Project setup